SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImath varavaramunayE nama:

 - how AzhwAr enjoyed such emperumAn

 After explaining these, he becomes self-satisfied and stops his instructions to others.
-The parathvam (supremacy) explained here is with respect to mOksha pradhathvam (ability to liberate others) unlike the supremacy explained in thiruvAimozhi 1.1 “uyaravaRa” which is focussed on explaining his svarUpam (true nature) and thiruvAimozhi 2.2 “thiNNann vIdu” which is focused on him being supreme even in humanly incarnations.
+The parathvam (supremacy) explained here is with respect to mOksha pradhathvam (ability to liberate others) unlike the supremacy explained in thiruvAimozhi 1.1 “uyaravaRa” which is focused on explaining his svarUpam (true nature) and thiruvAimozhi 2.2 “thiNNann vIdu” which is focused on his being supreme even in humanly incarnations.

 Highlights from periyavAchchAn piLLai‘s introduction

 See nampiLLai‘s introduction.

 In “kESavan thamar” AzhwAr explained how sarvESvaran‘s attachment towards him extended to his relatives.
 In this decad, he thinks “since he accepts everyone just due to their relationship to me, let me also establish a connection to the worldly people and make them the target of his mercy” and starts instructing them.